Moritz Immisch: Electric Vehicles

 The Immisch name also came to be associated with some of the earliest electric cars produced in England.
 Immisch motors, geared with chains made by Hans Renold were fitted to a series of electrical carriages and dogcarts reported in the electrical press in 1887, 1888, 1889, 1890 and 1896.
 The first two electric vehicles were carried out in association with Magnus Volk, himself an inventor and engineer.
-News and illustrations of the 3- and 4-wheel vehicles produced for the Sultan of Turkey, brought both men to international notice.
+News and illustrations of the 3- and 4-wheel vehicles produced for the Sultan of Turkey Abdul Hamid II, brought both men to international notice.

 Electric Boats

 Immisch & Co also employed Magnus Volk as a manager in the development of their electric launch department - probably the world's first fleet of electric launches for hire, with a chain of electrical charging stations established along the River Thames.
 The company built its headquarters on the island called Platt's Eyot.
 After 12 months of experimental work starting in 1888 with a randan skiff, the firm commissioned the construction of hulls which they equipped with electrical apparatus.
 From 1889 until just before the First World War the boating season and regattas saw the silent electric boats plying their way up and downstream.